Contact

 Do historical epochs have a colour?
 The father of one of our prospective students certainly thought so.
 When asked what came to mind when he thought of the 1970s, he said 'the colour of rust'.
 The image of 'rust' captures very well the 'dark view' of the period, a tale of the post-war dreams of economic prosperity and of permissive liberalisation turned sour.
 And indeed, by the 1970s ghosts returned that many thought had been laid to rest for good: economic stagnation and mass unemployment; social polarisation and dislocation; the rise of political extremism and an authoritarian Right.
 In my teaching, we shall engage with this dominant conceptualisation of the 1970s and 1980s as 'crisis decades', but we shall also test the plausibility of a 'bright' view - a tale of crisis overcome through a reassertion of the state, the liberation of the market, and of conspicuous consumption.

-In addition, I also contribute to the first-year module Learning History as seminar tutor and lecturer and to the second-year lecture series Doing History.
+I also contribute to the first-year module Learning History as seminar tutor and lecturer as well as to first-year module, "The Contemporary World" and the MA module "Research methods in History".

 Current Research

-My first book, based on my PhD and published with CUP in 2011, was a comparative study of the cultural 'aftermaths' of Allied bombing of German cities in World War II.
-It explored the ways in which urban communities engaged with and sought to come to terms with the memory of devastating air raids in the half century or so after the bombs had stopped falling.
-The book was reprinted as a paperback edition in 2016.
+My first book, based on my PhD and published with CUP in 2011, is a comparative study of the cultural aftermaths of Allied bombing in the Second World War.
+It explores the ways in which urban communities sought to come to terms with the memory of devastating air raids in the half century or so after the bombs had stopped falling.
+The book was reprinted as a paperback edition in 2016. https://www.cambridge.org/core/books/allied-air-war-and-urban-memory/449BA9342ACF3EAE2A8575900698EFF5